MileHacker Logo

 Accessibility Resources

 Contact hotels directly to inquire about specific accessibility features or limitations.
-Organizations focused on accessible travel for Mexico may provide tailored advice and recommendations for Taxco.
+Organizations focused regarding travel for people with disabilities for Mexico may provide tailored advice and recommendations for Taxco.

 Where to Find Information